eslint/eslint/docs/rules/no-restricted-globals.md

+# no-restricted-globals

-# Disallow specific global variables (no-restricted-globals)
+Disallows specific global variables.

 Disallowing usage of specific global variables can be useful if you want to allow a set of global variables by enabling an environment, but still want to disallow some of those.